AbhirajDhiman/Facely_Group14/README.md

 The system compares the uploaded face embeddings with those stored in the database to find matches.

 📲 Result Display
 The application displays the matched identity and retrieves all corresponding images.
-If no match is found, it returns an "Unknown" status.
+If no match is found, it returns an "Unkown" status.